polterguy/polterguy.github.io/dashboard/chatbot-wizard/index.md

 sk-xyGHa45xyzQWEghjKLMNOaBCdQHHllsdf345SFGfdg
 ```

-The above is obviously _not_ a valid API key, but simply provided to illustrate roughly how it looks like.
+The above is obviously _not_ a valid API key, but simply provided to illustrate roughly what it looks like.

 ### 2. Configuring Magic with reCAPTCHA keys - OPTIONAL

 To avoid having your chatbot overrun by bots, you should use some sort of CAPTCHA library.
 Magic contains its own PoW-based CAPTCHA library, but you might want to use Google reCAPTCHA as an alternative here.
 You can create a Google reCAPTCHA key pair for free by clicking [here](https://www.google.com/recaptcha).
-Copy and paste bot the site-key and the secret into the dialog asking you for your reCAPTCHA settings.
+Copy and paste both the site-key and the secret into the dialog asking you for your reCAPTCHA settings.

 ![Screenshot of providing Magic with your reCAPTCHA keys](/assets/images/chatbot-wizard-configure-recaptcha.jpeg)

-Since Magic contains its own internal PoW-based CAPTCHA library, this step is optional, and you can just ignore it unless you want extract tight security for your chatbot.
+Since Magic contains its own internal PoW-based CAPTCHA library, this step is optional, and you can just ignore it unless you want extra tight security for your chatbot.

 ### 3. Scraping your website

 Before you click start, you can choose a flavor, how many pages you want to scrape, what base model from OpenAI to use, if you want to automatically recrawl the website once every 24 hours, and if you want to automatically vectorize the website once you're done scraping it.
 You can also choose a _"flavor"_ which is a template for a system message or OpenAI instruction.
-If you choose a flavor with the word _"DYNAMIC"_ in its name, the system message will be dynamically created according to the landing page of the website you are crawling, and typically produce a mugh higher quality chatbot for you.
+If you choose a flavor with the word _"DYNAMIC"_ in its name, the system message will be dynamically created according to the landing page of the website you are crawling, and typically produce a much higher quality chatbot for you.
 We recommend using _"Frank - DYNAMIC"_ here.

 Finally you can scrape your website.
 Provide the chatbot wizard with your website's URL, and click the _"Start"_ button.